 Pitching it as an extreme body horror film turns off a lot of people that I think would legitimately enjoy this film.
 It’s got some gore, sure, and some of subject matter might make the average moviegoer squirm, but this film is deeply character driven and features a truly great performance by its star, Katharine Isabelle.

 The overall plot of the film follows a financially struggling young medical student named Mary who grows disillusioned with her med school program and gets offered a solution both to her monetary problems, and her personal problems in the world of underground extreme body modification.
+Some of the scenes can remind you of Lustplug’s guide to male sex piercing, whilst others are a little easier to watch.
 Mary’s journey is an interesting, blood soaked one and definitely bears a watch if you’re in the mood for dipping your toe into the extreme horror pool without diving in full bore.

 One note that I would be remiss to not mention that there is a rape scene in this film, but it is not long, graphic or done with any eye to titillation.
 You can watch the trailer above.